Disaster Relief Updates

 Disaster Relief Units in South Carolina

-Chaplains help crisis survivors take their first steps to spiritual and emotional recovery after a disaster.
+Chaplains help crisis survivors take their first steps to spiritual and emotional recovery.
 Every unit is encouraged to have a chaplain, both to care for those we meet and those who serve.
 Steps in becoming a DR Chaplain

 Children’s Response teams set up temporary child care centers following an emergency.
-By providing a safe and caring place for children 7 and younger, these teams help kids move toward recovery after the trauma of a natural disaster.
+By providing a safe and caring place for children 7 and younger, these teams help children move toward recovery after the trauma of a disaster.

-Mobile trailers with individual shower stalls, dressing areas, and water heaters provide clean showers for the victims as well as volunteers aiding in the disaster response.
-Similarly, laundry units clean clothes for disaster victims as well as those working in the disaster area.
+Mobile trailers with individual shower stalls, dressing areas, and water heaters provide clean showers for the survivors as well as the volunteers aiding in the disaster response.
+Similarly, laundry unit volunteers wash and dry clothes for volunteers and/or survivors.

-This team assesses the damage from hurricanes, tornadoes, ice storms, and floods.
-Using forms developed by disaster responders, they help prioritize jobs.
-They are often the ones to connect with homeowners after a disaster.
+These volunteers assess the damage to homes from hurricanes, tornadoes, ice storms, and floods.
+Assessors gather information and help to prioritize jobs.
+They are often the first ones to connect with homeowners after a disaster.

-After a major fire, this team helps homeowners remove ash and debris and recover personal belongings.
+After major wildfires, these teams help homeowners remove ash and debris and recover personal belongings.

-This recovery team removes trees, limbs, and brush from driveways, roofs, and yards.
-This team includes people who know how to use chainsaws, as well as those who can pick up and pile the debris.
+These recovery teams remove trees, limbs, and brush from driveways, roofs, and yards.
+The teams include people who know how to use chainsaws, as well as those who can pick up and pile the debris.

-Flood recovery teams help homeowners remove water-damaged flooring, carpet, and sheetrock so they dry out and sanitize the home to prevent the growth of mold and mildew.
+Flood recovery teams remove water-damaged flooring, carpet, and sheetrock for homeowners, to dry out and sanitize the home to prevent the growth of mold and mildew.

 Rebuilding what was lost requires a variety of skill sets and a flexible team.
-Rebuild teams help with construction tasks — replacing floors, walls, roofs, electrical, and plumbing.
+Rebuild teams help with construction tasks — replacing floors, walls, and roofs.